 The most striking thing that makes Android far more awesome than other operating systems like the iOS, WindowsPhone and others is its openness.
-Most Android OEMs ship their devices with locked bootloader and it’s left to the wish of the end user whether he/she wants to unlock it or go with the locked bootloader.
+Most Android OEMs ship their devices with a locked bootloader and it’s left to the wish of the end user whether he/she wants to unlock it or go with the locked bootloader.
 Well, without an unlocked bootloader and root access any Android device will be just like a high-fenced jail.
 We love Android because it’s a country of the free, right?

 Unlocking the bootloader on an Android device unlocks the vistas of system modification and customization through root access and custom recovery.
 It’s not that our phone manufacturers want us to unlock the bootloader and root your device.
 They heartily despise and discourage our doing such things and that’s why they punish us by snatching away the warranty.
 It’s really an ironical situation where we have to opt between serving the Heaven or ruling the Hell.
 In the world of Android, rooting is like the mythical forbidden apple!